- After buses stop running, UNT provides an evening ride service, called E-ride.

 If you run into a problem with a bus, you will get a direct answer – sometimes more quickly – from DCTA if you send them a GoRequest.
 This covers topics such as items lost on a bus, issues with a bus driver or route, late buses and more.
 You can find more information here.
 If you still encounter issues, please connect with our office.

-Lyft from 2 am to 7 am daily (* Fall and Summer Semesters *)
+Lyft from 2 am to 7 am daily (* Fall and Spring Semesters *)

 If you are on campus and need to get back to your residence hall or car without walking during these early morning hours then please use a free ride code.
 You will need the code for the current semester – you can find this on our Twitter or Facebook pages but, in general, it is UNT+SEMESTER+YEAR.
 For example, the spring 2020 semester code is: UNTSPRING20.